 It’s starting to sound more like my recollection of some of my friends’ behavior in college than a recipe.

 Tips for the best stromboli you’ve ever had

 The secret is in the dough.
 I use Pepe’s Bakery dough because it makes the crustiest, most flavorful easy stromboli.
-Around here, you can find it at some Walmart stores but if you can’t get Pepe’s where you are, follow them on Facebook and you’ll be the first to hear about their online ordering service which I think 99% of the country is anxiously waiting for.
+If you can’t get Pepe’s where you are, follow them on Facebook and you’ll be the first to hear about their online ordering service which I think 99% of the country is anxiously waiting for.

 - 1 pound frozen pizza dough thawed like Pepe's Bakery

 - 1/4 pound thinly sliced large pepperoni small ones will work too

 - 1/4 pound thinly sliced Genoa or hard salami

 - 1/4 pound thinly sliced Virginia or baked ham